Ladypee22/Sales-Optimization-and-Profitability-Analysis/README.md

 Unnecessary columns (e.g., Row ID) were removed to improve data cleanliness.

 ### 2. Data Modelling
 To enhance the effectiveness of the analysis, the dataset schema was restructured from a flat schema to a star schema, improving data integrity and minimizing redundancy.
+The table was converted into one fact table (Sales) and five dimension tables (DimOrder, DimCustomer, DimDate, DimLocation, DimProduct).